ThanksCheersHrng/HangmanAiCore/README.md

  - README.txt (an older version of README that you can ignore)
  - milestone\_2.py (an initial piece of code named according to AiCore's instructions)
  - milestone\_3.py (a more developed piece of code on which you can run a single turn of Hangman)
+ - milestone\_4.py (an encapsulation of the work so far, folded into a class called Hangman)

 ## 2. Installation instructions